espruino/EspruinoDocs/info/Assembler.md

 Allowed types are `void`, `bool`, `int`, `double`, `Pin` (a pin number), `JsVar` (a pointer to a JsVar structure).

+*Note:* due to restrictions inside Espruino, you cannot have more than 5 arguments to the function.

 Calling Convention (what you can use!)
 ---------------------------------